 In order to fulfill the Controller’s Charter-mandated functions, the City Controller’s office has three major divisions – Audit Services, Accounting Operations, and Financial Reporting and Analysis – in addition to Executive Office and Management Services leadership and staff.

-The Executive Office supports the Controller with staff dedicated to communications, scheduling, technology and innovation, outreach and government affairs.
+The Executive Office supports the Controller with staff dedicated to communications and innovation, scheduling and office operations, community engagement and government affairs.
 Management Services is responsible for all aspects of personnel, departmental payroll, budgeting, accounting and facility management for the Controller’s office.
 Below is a closer look at Audit Services, Accounting Operations and Financial Reporting and Analysis.

 Financial and Compliance Audits